BYU Division of Continuing Education: BYU Conference Center

 The BYU Conference Center is located on the northeastern part of campus, and shares a lobby with the Harman Continuing Education Building.
 The Conference Center is primarily used for university sponsored conferences and events, but is also available for rent by groups outside the university.

-BYU Jerusalem Center

-The BYU Jerusalem Center is a study abroad center.
-Students enroll through the BYU campus in Utah, travel to the Holy Land, and live in the center for programs that extend for approximately four months.
-Students study a core curriculum that focuses on Old and New Testament, ancient and modern Near Eastern studies, and language (Hebrew and Arabic).
-Classroom study is built around field trips that cover the length and breadth of the Holy Land.

 BYU Salt Lake Center

 The BYU Salt Lake Center is one of two satellite campuses operated by BYU.
 Beginning in 1952 lectures and classes were periodically offered by BYU faculty in Salt Lake City.
 In January 1959 the BYU Salt Lake Center was formally organized with Lynn M. Hilton as chairman.
 It was originally located in the Alfred McCune House, but this proved to be too small for the program.
 Other courses were offered at the Craft House, Barrett Hall, the Salt Lake Assembly Hall, the Institute of Religion adjacent to the University of Utah, and many other locations.
 In 1972, the Salt Lake Center was relocated to 401 Twelfth Avenue in the former Veteran's Hospital.

 Since 2006, the BYU Salt Lake Center has been located in the former Triad Center.